ACE Education have teamed up with Educare, the distance learning specialists, to offer on-line courses covering some of our most popular topics.

 SEND Code of Practice: This course provides an overview of the Special Educational Needs and Disability Code of Practice 0-25 years.
 The course explains how the reforms affect those in an educational setting.
 It outlines requirements at SEN Support level, during EHC needs assessments and in the issuing of EHC plans.

 School Admissions: This course is aimed at schools that are their own Admissions Authority to help them understand their legal duties outlined in the School Admissions Code.
 The course will be relevant to Senior Leadership Team staff, Governors and any Admissions staff employed by the school.

-School Exclusions: This course provides a practical guide to the 2012 statutory guidance on school exclusions.
+School Exclusions for Headteachers and Governors: This course provides a practical guide to the 2017 statutory guidance on school exclusions.
 It includes the headteacher's power to exclude, the governing body's duty to consider an exclusion and the role of the Independent Review Panel.
 The modules also cover the requirements for particular vulnerable groups as well as the school's equality duties in relation to exclusions.

 School Exclusions for Independent Review Panels: This course covers the duties of the Independent Review Panel members and clerks as set out in the DfE statutory Exclusions Guidance 2017.
 After completing the course panel members and clerks will be familiar with the exclusions process and more confident in meeting their statutory duties.

 Attendance and Children Missing Education: This course covers current law and guidance on school attendance and children missing education.
 It outlines the main guidance documents, the statutory duties for schools and local authorities and the key issues in these areas.
 The course will be relevant to school and local authority staff who are involved in managing and monitoring attendance and carrying out duties in relation to children missing education.